-This past week, following on from the Craft, Hobby and Stitch trade show I attended back in February, has seen me go from dreaming of becoming a fabric designer to actually selling my designs and thus, becoming one!
-That’s on top of working with another fabric manufacturer to further develop one of my collections.
+This past week, following on from the Craft, Hobby and Stitch trade show I attended back in February, has seen me go from dreaming of becoming a fabric designer to actually selling some of my designs and thus, becoming one!
+I’m also working with a UK fabric manufacturer to further develop one of my collections.
 So yes, it’s been an exciting week for me.
-A dream come true.
-It’s made me a little retrospective, in a good way, thinking about how I got here.
-And then this morning one of my favourite bloggers, Bonnie Christine, posted an interesting new series on her blog about her creative journey.

 “Dear 2006 Diane,